 In this article, I’ll go through what an erne is in pickleball, who it was named after, how to execute and set up and erne, and why it is legal.

 What is an Erne in Pickleball

-An erne is a surprise shot in pickleball where a player hits a volley close to the net while said player is technically outside the non-volley zone (aka the kitchen).
+An erne is a surprise, high reward volley in pickleball where a player strikes the ball extremely close to the net while being outside the non-volley zone, usually by either sideline of the court.